-If you're searching for acupuncture master's programs, join our welcoming community and explore the benefits of Chinese medicine and the kind of care you can provide future patients.
+If you're searching for a New York acupuncture school that offers a Master's degree in acupuncture, join our welcoming community and explore the benefits of Chinese medicine and the kind of care you can provide future patients.
 Our expert faculty will provide one-on-one support to help you hone this ancient medicine and apply it to modern healthcare.
 Discover your future career with us.

-The purpose of the Master of Science in Acupuncture (MASc) program is to train practitioners of Acupuncture to function as primary, independent healthcare providers, focusing on Acupuncture and related modalities of Oriental medicine to achieve health and well-being, and most importantly, become an integral part of the modern healthcare system.
-Students in the master's degree in acupuncture program choose from two curricula, focusing on either classical Chinese medicine, or traditional Oriental medicine.
+The purpose of the Master of Science in Acupuncture (MSAc) program is to train practitioners of Acupuncture to function as primary, independent healthcare providers, focusing on Acupuncture and related modalities of Oriental medicine to achieve health and well-being, and most importantly, become an integral part of the modern healthcare system.
+Students in the Master's acupuncture degree programs choose from two curricula, focusing on either classical or traditional Oriental medicine.

 Following the vision of an “East meets West” environment, students learn and apply the best of Asian medicine with a firm foundation in Western medicine.
 Students explore physiology, etiology, and the diagnostic and treatment systems of Chinese medicine as they learn to model the use of biomedicine in the modern Oriental medicine practice.